In addition to the Modern Ink series of publications, the Mozhai Foundation sponsors exhibitions, symposia, project support, and grants.

 April 4 – June 7, 2015 at the National Art Museum of China (NAMOC), Beijing

-On April 17 and May 2, 2015, Pulitzer Prize finalist and UC San Diego music professor Lei Liang presented new musical compositions to accompany an exhibit of high-resolution, multispectral scans of 12 landscape paintings by Huang Binhong (1865-1955).
-The Mozhai Foundation facilitated the loan of these paintings, from an album in the collection of Elna C. Tsao, to CISA3 for digital imaging and materials analysis.
+In early 2015, Pulitzer Prize finalist and UC San Diego music professor Lei Liang (b.
+1972) presented a musical "sonification" which he created to accompany an exhibit of high-resolution, multispectral scans of 12 landscape paintings by Huang Binhong (1865-1955).
+The Mozhai Foundation facilitated the loan of these paintings, from an album in the collection of Elna C. Tsao, for digital imaging and materials analysis.
 Liang describes this project as a “musical tribute to Mr. Jung Ying Tsao” who “sparked my interest in finding a parallel between music composition and traditional ink painting.”
-The April 17 presentation also featured music by Greg Surges.

 Hearing Landscapes I (Music by Lei Liang): https://youtu.be/u_lAqfPCHLo